Get BibTeX from a DOI — fast.

 arXiv and Journal aware

-Paste arXiv IDs, arXiv URLs, or Journal links — QuickBib detects them and resolves the DOI automatically.
+Paste arXiv IDs, arXiv URLs, Journal links or titles — QuickBib detects them and resolves the DOI automatically.
+See examples.

 GUI + CLI